mahouboy23/IB-notes/Prompt and object.md

 The prompt "What are the implications of having, or not having, knowledge?".

 Using this prompt, I would choose objects that relate to the idea of the implications of having or not having knowledge.
-For example, I would choose a book as an object that represents knowledge, a locked safe as an object that represents the lack of knowledge, and a map as an object that represents the acquisition of knowledge.
+For example, I would choose a book as an object that represents knowledge, a locked safe as an object that represents the lack of knowledge, and a map as an object that represents the acquisition of knowledge. we could discuss how the acquisition of knowledge can lead to personal growth and development, or how the lack of knowledge can lead to fear and uncertainty.

 To answer the questions provided, I could explore the following: